glycerine/uart/README.md

 ability to "treat the tree as a slice" using integer indexes (based on the counted B-tree idea -- see the tree.At(i int) method), make this ART tree implementation particularly easy to use in practice.
+Also, importantly, it makes it safe and efficient to delete from, or insert into, the tree during iteration.
+The iterator will simply resume at the next available key beyond the previously returned key.
+Reverse iteration and prefix-only scanning are both supported.

 The integer indexing makes this ART implementation also an Order-Statistic tree, much like